hamishhuggard/100-projects/projects/172-memorize-hamlet/README.md

 You can toggle case-sensitivity and punctuation sensitivity.

 This is a basic html/css/js project, so you can run it locally by opening the index.html file in your browser.

+For the next iteration, I should make it more like [monkeytype](https://monkeytype.com/).